supertokens/supertokens-python/examples/with-litestar/with-thirdpartyemailpassword/README.md

 ![SuperTokens banner](https://raw.githubusercontent.com/supertokens/supertokens-logo/master/images/Artboard%20%E2%80%93%2027%402x.png)

-# FastAPI example
+# Litestar example

-This is an example to show how to use supertokens-python library with FastAPI framework and ThirdpartyEmailpassword recipe.
+This is an example to show how to use supertokens-python library with Litestar framework and ThirdpartyEmailpassword recipe.

 This server code can be used to implement social auth using:
 - Google